-UPDATE 1-Premier Foods reports dip in first-quarter sales
+UPDATE 2-Premier Foods Q1 sales dip but signals revival

-July 20 (Reuters) - Premier Foods Plc, owner of Mr Kipling cakes, Bisto gravy and other British brands, reported a drop in first-quarter sales on Thursday, due to lower sales volumes for its grocery products, a result which it said was in line with its expectations.
+July 20 (Reuters) - Premier Foods Plc, owner of Mr Kipling cakes, Bisto gravy and other British brands, reported a drop in first-quarter sales on Thursday but said it was confident that growth would return in the next quarter.

-The company, which is under mounting pressure to deliver growth after spurning a takeover offer last year from U.S. rival McCormick & Co, said sales in the quarter fell 3.1 percent as a good performance by its Sweet Treats division was offset by a slowdown in sales for its branded grocery products, notably desserts.
+The company, which is under mounting pressure to improve the business after spurning a takeover offer last year from U.S. rival McCormick & Co, said sales for the 13 weeks to July 1 fell 3.1 percent as a good performance by its Sweet Treats division was offset by a slowdown in sales for its branded grocery products, notably desserts.

+However, Premier said sales are likely to increase in the second quarter so that the first-half result will be broadly flat year-on-year.

+Premier's shares were up 0.64 percent at 39 pence at 0830 GMT after the company stuck to its full-year forecast.

-Premier said its Sweet Treats division sales included strong performances by its Cadbury and Mr Kipling cakes, which returned to volume growth in the quarter.
+It said sales by its Sweet Treats division in the first quarter rose, thanks to good demand for Cadbury and Mr Kipling cakes.

-However, its said sales volumes in its Grocery division were lower due to a warmer June and a less effective promotional campaign, particularly in the Desserts category, which includes the Angel Delight brand.
+However, sales volumes in its Grocery division were 5.6 percent lower which the company said was due to a warmer June and a less effective promotional campaign for dessert products.

-"Across the quarter, trading in April and May was encouraging while June was slower in categories such as Flavourings & Seasonings, Desserts and Cooking Sauces & Accompaniments", Premier said.

-However, Premier said it maintained its expectations for the full year saying it expected to report positive sales growth in the second quarter and broadly flat sales in the first half.
+Sales fell most sharply in branded groceries, which includes the Batchelors brand, its third biggest, and Loyd Grossman pasta sauces.

+"Poor performance in branded grocery was largely expected in light of a weak demand environment, a challenged ambient category, changing retailer promotional strategies and cost management initiatives," Davy analysts Roland French and Katy Hutchinson said in a note.
+Davy has "neutral" rating on the shares.

 Last month, Premier Foods said it was exploring options as part of a regular review into maximizing shareholder value after a media report said Premier had hired Credit Suisse to look at steps that could include the sale of one or more brands, a merger with another food group or an outright sale.